 DESCRIPTION OF THE BONDS...
-The Bonds are dated May 15, 2024 (the "Dated Date"), and mature on June 1 in each of the years and in the amounts shown on page ii hereof.
-Interest will accrue from the Delivery Date and will be computed on the basis of a 360-day year of twelve 30-day months, and will be payable on June 1 and December 1, commencing December 1, 2024 until maturity or prior redemption.
+The Bonds are dated May 15, 2024 (the "Dated Date") and mature June 1 in each of the years and in the amounts shown on page ii hereof.
+Interest will accrue from the date of their delivery to the Initial Purchasers (as defined herein) and will be computed on the basis of a 360-day year of twelve 30-day months, and will be payable on June 1 and December 1, commencing December 1, 2024 until maturity or prior redemption.
 The definitive Bonds will be issued only in fully registered form in any integral multiple of \$5,000 for any one maturity and will be initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company ("DTC") pursuant to the Book-Entry-Only System described herein.
-No physical delivery of the Bonds will be made to the owners thereof.
-Principal of and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the Beneficial Owners of the Bonds.
+No physical delivery of the bonds will be made to the owners thereof.
+Principal of and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds.
 See "THE BONDS - BOOK-ENTRY-ONLY SYSTEM" herein.